Este tamaño aún no está listo.

 1912 | 2015

 Doña Paula learned to weave at age four from her grandmother in her ancestral town of San Antonio Aguas Calientes.
-For over three decades, Doña Paula lived on the site of the adjacent textile mill, collaborating with La Nueva Fábrica Co-founder Mithchell Denburg on unique weavings.
+For over three decades, Doña Paula lived on the site of the adjacent textile mill, collaborating with La Nueva Fábrica Co-founder Mitchell Denburg on unique weavings.
 Doña Paula cultivated her art by honoring the ancient designs of her village, as much as by creating contemporary works in non-traditional colors and layouts.
 She lived to be 103 years old, and we take inspiration from her incredible work and long life.